semagrow/kobe/doc/benchmarkWalkthrough.md

 ## Examples

-We have already prepared several benchmark specification to experiment with:
+We have already prepared several benchmark specifications to experiment with:

 * [benchmark-fedbench](../examples/benchmark-fedbench)
 * [benchmark-geofedbench](../examples/benchmark-geofedbench)